 The Change Management Policy document shall be considered as “confidential” and shall be made available to the concerned persons with proper access control.
 Subsequent changes and versions of this document shall be controlled.

-The CISO / designated personnel is responsible for proper implementation of the Policy.
+The CISO / designated personnel is responsible for the proper implementation of the Policy.
 The Department Manager ensures that changes follow the Change Management Process.
 The Director of Central Services reviews the Change Management Schedule monthly to ensure all changes follow the Change Management Process.
-The Management Executive Committee review the Change Management Schedule quarterly to ensure changes follow the Change Management Process.
+The Management Executive Committee reviews the Change Management Schedule quarterly to ensure changes follow the Change Management Process.

 Changes to information resources shall be managed and executed according to a formal change control process.
 The control process will ensure that changes proposed are reviewed, authorized, tested, implemented, and released in a controlled manner; and that the status of each proposed change is monitored.
 In order to fulfill this policy, the following statements shall be adhered to: